-Have you ever followed a broken link, only to discover a laugh-out-loud funny 404 page?
+Have you ever followed a broken link, only to discover a laugh-out-loud funny error message?
 That’s a hidden page.
 Hidden pages are a crucial part of the user experience on your website.

 When building websites, we ensure that these pages include on-brand, entertaining copy and a call to action that invites people to engage further with the site and the brand, so that the dead end of finding a broken link or submitting a form doesn’t mean the end of their experience on your side.

 You can use your 404 to build your brand and create a fun, engaging experience for your users!
 For ideas on how you can use yours more effectively, check out our 10 best 404 pages.